 In this section, the relevant portions of the SBOL data model are reviewed and it is shown how they may be used to represent host context and multicellular systems.
-These representational practices are based on SBOL version $2.3.0^{24}$.
+These representational practices are based on SBOL version 2.3.0.24

-Note that in this discussion the word "class" is used to refer to types of entities in the SBOL data model.
+Note that, in this discussion, the word "class" is used to refer to types of entities in the SBOL data model.

-Defining parts, devices, and systems with the ComponentDefinition and ModuleDefinition Classes such as DNA and proteins, whereas the ModuleDefinition class is used to group together biological entities in a design in order to define the functional interactions between such entities.
+Defining Parts, Devices, and Systems with the ComponentDefinition and ModuleDefinition Classes.
+The current SBOL data model has two main classes used to capture biological designs: ComponentDefinition and Module-Definition.
+The ComponentDefinition class is usually used to store information about physical structures, such as DNA and proteins, whereas the ModuleDefinition class is used to group biological entities together in a design in order to define the functional interactions between such entities.